dr-jts/games/cards.md

   * Numbered cards are worth their face value.

 ### Winning
-Play hands until one player reaches a target score (often 100 or 250 points).
+* Play hands until one player reaches a target score (often 100 or 250 points).
-Lowest score at the end of the game wins.
+* Lowest score at the end of the game wins.

+## 3-13

+A rummy game where the number of cards in each hand goes from 3 to 13, with the cards of that denominataion being wild (13 is King).

 ## 31
 Objective is to have one or more cards in the same suit which total 31,